 - Tutors will offer assistance at any stage of the writing process from brainstorming ideas to polishing and revising final drafts.

 - Tutors will ask questions to prompt thinking and will offer suggestions for improving writing assignments.

-- Tutors may assist the students in understanding the criteria of an assignment and offer feedback about how clearly the student communicates his ideas.
+- Tutors may assist the students in understanding the criteria of an assignment and offer feedback about how clearly the student communicates his/her ideas.